Using Xbox Game Pass? Here are the 15 games to download now

 Sunset Overdrive

 Perhaps the most criminally underrated game on this list, Sunset Overdrive is an irreverent, neon-soaked shot of delightful open-world action.
-Part Ratchet & Clank, part Tony Hawk’s Pro Skater, this colorful apocalyptic adventure makes the act of moving and shooting a joy, as you can grind on rails, run on walls and use all manner of creative weapons to take out energy-drink-infused zombies (yes you read that right).
+Part Ratchet & Clank, part Tony Hawk’s Pro Skater, this colorful apocalyptic adventure makes the act of moving and shooting a joy as you can grind on rails, run on walls and use all manner of creative weapons to take out energy-drink-infused zombies (yes, you read that right).
 If you need a break from the many overly grim and serious action games out there — or just want to catch up on one of Microsoft’s best hidden gems — Sunset Overdrive is the exact type of foul-mouthed fun you’re looking for.

 Available on: console, PC